lightning/bolts/02-peer-protocol.md

 1. type: 34 (`funding_created`)
 2. data:
-    * [8:temporary-channel-id]
+    * [32:temporary-channel-id]
-    * [32:txid]
+    * [32:funding-txid]
-    * [1:output-index]
+    * [2:funding-output-index]
     * [64:signature]

 #### Requirements

 The sender MUST set `temporary-channel-id` the same as the `temporary-channel-id` in the `open_channel` message.
-The sender MUST set `txid` to the transaction ID of a non-malleable transaction, which it MUST NOT broadcast, and MUST set `output-index` to the output number of that transaction which corresponds the funding transaction output as defined in [BOLT #3](03-transactions.md#funding-transaction-output), and MUST set `signature` to the valid signature using its `funding-pubkey` for the initial commitment transaction as defined in [BOLT #3](03-transactions.md#commitment-transaction).
+The sender MUST set `funding-txid` to the transaction ID of a non-malleable transaction, which it MUST NOT broadcast, and MUST set `funding-output-index` to the output number of that transaction which corresponds the funding transaction output as defined in [BOLT #3](03-transactions.md#funding-transaction-output), and MUST set `signature` to the valid signature using its `funding-pubkey` for the initial commitment transaction as defined in [BOLT #3](03-transactions.md#commitment-transaction).

 The recipient MUST fail the channel if `signature` is incorrect.

 #### Rationale

-The `output-index` can only be 1 byte, since that's how we'll pack it into the channel-id used throughout the protocol.
-The limit of 255 outputs should not be overly burdensome.
+The `funding-output-index` can only be 2 bytes, since that's how we'll pack it into the channel-id used throughout the gossip protocol.
+The limit of 65535 outputs should not be overly burdensome.

 ### The `funding_signed` message